mac-cain13/daemonizable-command/README.md

 ## Command line switches
 A few switches are available by default to make life somewhat easier:

-* Use `-v` to see the output from your `execute`-method, if not given all output from `execute` will be silenced
+* Use `-q` to suppress all output
-* Use `--run-once` to only run once and shutdown after one run, usefull for debugging
+* Use `--run-once` to only run the command once, usefull for debugging
 * Use `--detect-leaks` to print a memory usage report after each run, read more in the next section

 ## Memory usage and leaks